Looking for the best guide on running terms?

 You are in the right place.

-Therefore, if you can’t tell gait from gaiter, or rabbit from bandit, then this is your opportunity for a thorough running lingo lesson.
+So, If you can’t tell gait from gaiter, or rabbit from the bandit, then this is your opportunity for a thorough running lingo lesson.

 The Ultimate Guide to Running Terms

 Today I have compiled an extensive list of more than 150 words you might encounter in the running world and tried to explain each and one of them in the simplest and clearest ways I could.